nuclearsalmon/project-accela/README.md

 ### Session Introducer
 A simple plugin that listens for when a TextGraphicsSession is created.
-It will attempt to load a [window manager][repo_prismawm] into the Session if it doesn't already have one loaded.
+It will attempt to load a [window manager][repo_prismatic] into the Session if it doesn't already have one loaded.
 Having a window manager makes it possible for other plugins to facilitate graphical communication with the user.

 The reason this is a standalone plugin rather than having this functionality being included in, say, the telnet provider